Categoricity and multidimensional diagrams: Abstract classes and skeletons

-\begin{fact} For any abstract class $\K$, there exists a unique smallest AEC $\K^\ast$ such that $\K$ is a sub-abstract class of $\K^\ast$. \end{fact} \begin{proof} Take the intersection of the collection of all AECs that include $\K$ as a sub-abstract class.
-Note that this collection is non-empty: it contains the AEC of all $\tau (\K)$-structures, ordered with substructure. \end{proof}
+(1) Take the intersection of the collection of all AECs that include $\K$ as a sub-abstract class.
+Note that this collection is non-empty: it contains the AEC of all $\tau (\K)$-structures, ordered with substructure.
+Pedantically this is not O.K. as we quantify on classes.
+As earlier we were not accurate and to help part (2), we give full details.